nathanjhood/cmodule/README.rst

     yarn clean
     // ...will safely remove everything that was just compiled and built in the last few steps, allowing you to continue development on the project

-    yarn build
+    yarn rebuild
-    // ...will rebuild the files found in 'src/' and 'include/cmodule/'... etc
+    // ...will rebuild your development files found in 'src/' and 'include/cmodule/'... etc

 Your final module can be tested and packaged up using the built-in CTest and CPack commands, respectively, alongside your usual node-based debugging tools.
-Once packaged, you might publish a release of your module using GitHub Packages, which can then easily be consumed by using the typical "npm/yarn add yourmodule" routines.
+Once packaged, you might publish a release of your module to the npm registry, which can then easily be consumed by using the typical "npm/yarn install" routines.

 A closer look at the development steps of CModules as above, using yarn:
 ------------------------------------------------------------------------